 4. A supervisor or Union official to whom a grievance is presented for a decision under this procedure is responsible for issuing a timely decision or timely arranging for an extension of the time limit.
 If a grievance decision is not issued within the established or extended timeframes the grievance and the relief shall be considered denied.
 The Union or Agency may then advance the grievance to arbitration within the allotted timeframe.
 The timeframe will start with the next workday after the date the decision was due.

-I. Grievance Files: ASA will maintain all official grievance files, including grievances, grievance decisions, relevant documentation, ADR history (if applicable), written clarifications, etc.

-J. Extension of Time Limits: The time limits provided in this Article may be extended for good cause.
+I. Extension of Time Limits: The time limits provided in this Article may be extended for good cause.
 The party requesting the additional time is responsible for formally requesting in writing the extension of time through the appropriate Union or Management Official.
 Any such request shall specify the reason(s) an extension is needed and specify the additional time requested.
 The request and response shall be made part of the official grievance file.

 SECTION 7

-A. Timeframe: A bargaining unit employee grievance shall be filed by the aggrieved employee within ten (10) work days after the incident giving rise to the grievance or when the grievant could reasonably be expected to have become aware of the circumstances giving rise to the grievance.
+A. Timeframe: A bargaining unit employee grievance shall be filed by the aggrieved employee within fourteen (14) calendar days after the incident giving rise to the grievance or when the grievant could reasonably be expected to have become aware of the circumstances giving rise to the grievance.

 B. Deciding Official: The grievance shall be presented by the aggrieved employee with the immediate supervisor or designee involved in the incident giving rise to the grievance.
 The Employee must also provide a copy of their grievance to the NTEU President and ASA, or designee, and clearly identify whether they are electing Union representation.
 If the employee elects union representation, the Union President or designee must designate who the union representative is.